jonrau1/ElectricEye/README.md

 ![Logo?!](./screenshots/EE-LogoLarge.png)

 Continuously monitor your AWS services for configurations that can lead to degradation of confidentiality, integrity or availability.
-All results will be sent to Security Hub for further aggregation and analysis.
+All results can be exported to Security Hub, JSON, CSV, Databases, and more for further aggregation and analysis.

 ***Up here in space***<br/>
 ***I'm looking down on you***<br/>